elliotstokes/runnur/README.md

 Application to randomly create running routes, display other routes.

-Auto deployed to heroku http://runnur.heroku.com
+Auto deployed to heroku http://runnur.heroku.com.
+If it doesn't work I have probably run out of tokens.

 ##Prerequisites